Sohambasuri-2002/Excel-Dashboard---Vrinda-Store/README.md

 # Excel-Dashboard---Vrinda-Store
-We have subsequently created a Dashboard for Vrinda Stores Pvt Ltd
+We have subsequently simulated a Dashboard for Vrinda Stores Pvt Ltd